shakeel-mohammed/client-server/report.md

     - high-level description of the system, include a diagram to show overall flow - need to add diagram
     - be sure to talk about how ds-sim works - done
     - talk about the protocol - done
-3. Design (1 page) - thursday
+3. Design (1 page) - thursday - nearly done
     - include design philosophy (i wanted a design that was easily controlled and extended to support future goals) - done
     - talk about the alogrithm (and how the client can be extended to support more algorithms) - done
     - considerations - done
     - constraints - done
     - functionality of each component on the client-side - done
     - talk about each class - done
-4. Implementation (2 pages) - friday
+4. Implementation (2 pages) - nearly done
-    - technologies, libraries, data structures, (invariants?) used [in-built Java ArrayList, DataInputStream, DataOutputStream, Socket]
+    - technologies, libraries, data structures used [in-built Java Properties, ArrayList, DataInputStream, DataOutputStream, Socket]
     - talk about HOW YOU USED the components above
 5. References - friday
     - project git repository link